-Donald H. Hunter 61 2013

-Principal, Donald Hunter LLC (April 2007 to present), a consulting practice based in Wellesley, MA; Since February 2018, Mr. Hunter has been a director of Kush Bottles, Inc. (OTCQB: KSHB), a packaging and supply company serving the regulated Cannabis industry; Mr. Hunter was Chief Operating Officer and Chief Financial Officer for Harbor Global Company Limited (October 2000 to December 2006), a public company that owned and operated international investment management and natural resources subsidiaries; Chief Operating Officer, Pioneer Global Investments, a Division of the Pioneer Group, Inc. (August 1998 to October 2000), a company that provided investment management services and owned several natural resources investments; and Manager of International Finance, the Pioneer Group, Inc. (January 1991 to August 1998), with financial responsibility for international strategic start-up companies.
-Mr. Hunter served as a director of Juniper Pharmaceuticals, Inc. (February 2014 to March 2016), a specialty pharmaceuticals company (NASDAO: JNP), where he served as Chairman of the Audit Committee; LICT Corporation (June 2014 to May 2016), an integrated provider of broadband and voice services (OTC PK: LICT); and the Pioneer First Polish Trust Fund, where he served as Audit Committee Chairman for the first mutual fund in Poland.
+Donald H. Hunter 62 2013 Principal, Donald Hunter LLC (April 2007 to present), a consulting practice based in Wellesley, MA; Director of KushCo Holdings, Inc. (OTCQB: KSHB), a packaging and supply company serving the regulated Cannabis industry (February 2018 to present); Chief Operating Officer and Chief Financial Officer for Harbor Global Company Limited (October 2000 to December 2006), a public company that owned and operated international investment management and natural resources subsidiaries; Chief Operating Officer, Pioneer Global Investments, a Division of the Pioneer Group, Inc. (August 1998 to October 2000), a company that provided investment management services and owned several natural resources investments; Manager of International Finance, the Pioneer Group, Inc. (January 1991 to August 1998), with financial responsibility for international strategic start-up companies.
+Mr. Hunter served as a director of Juniper Pharmaceuticals, Inc. (February 2014 to March 2016), a specialty pharmaceuticals company (NASDAQ: JNP), where he served as Chairman of the Audit Committee; LICT Corporation (June 2014 to May 2016), an integrated provider of broadband and voice services (OTC PK: LICT); and the Pioneer First Polish Trust Fund, where he served as Audit Committee Chairman for the first mutual fund in Poland.
 Mr. Hunter brings to the Board financial, operating, corporate development, international and mergers and acquisition experience.
+Manjit Kalha 44 2011 Managing Partner, Horizon Research (August 2012 to present), a firm that provides investment management and research services; Chief Executive Officer, Horizon AMC (June 2008 to present), a firm that provides investment management and consulting services; Chief Executive Officer and Director, Jeet Associates Private Limited (December 2006 to present), a consulting firm based in New Delhi that provides business strategy, finance, and taxation advisory services; and Co-founder and Chief Operating Officer, Radiant Polymers Private Limited (2001 to 2006), a manufacturing company of high quality specialty plastic components.
+Mr. Kalha brings to the Board his experience in management and manufacturing operations, and an extensive knowledge of global financial markets.
+Hendi Susanto 45 2016 Vice President, Equity Research, Technology Leader, Gabelli & Company, a provider of institutional research and brokerage services (August 2007 to present) and Portfolio Manager, GAMCO Investors, Inc. (December 2015 to present).
+Mr. Susanto brings to the Board extensive experience in evaluating investments in technology, and special situations such as mergers and acquisitions, convertible debts and restructuring.
+Bel Lazar 57 2019 Vice President, Operations and member of the Board of Directors at Efficient Power Corporation (April, 2015 to present), a leading provider of gallium nitride (GaN)-based power management technology.
+President and CEO at API Technologies Corp.
+(Aug 2012 to Feb 2015) and was previously their COO (March 2011 to Aug 2012).